The Fly (1958 film): Legacy

 The success of the film encouraged Lippert to hire Clavell to make his directorial debut with Five Gates to Hell (1959).

-Other media
+Franchise

 Sequels

 The film spawned two sequels, Return of the Fly (1959) and Curse of the Fly (1965).

 Remake series

 A remake, also titled The Fly, was directed by David Cronenberg and released in 1986.
 A sequel to the remake, The Fly II, was released in 1989 without Cronenberg's involvement.